LionWeb-io/lionweb-typescript/packages/utilities/README.md

 ### 0.6.1

-* Implemented support for annotations in diagram generation (PlantUML and Mermaid).
+* Added support for annotations in diagram generation (PlantUML and Mermaid), and textualization.

 ### 0.6.0